vincentqha/leandata-takehome-vha/README.md

+# LeanData Table Project by Vincent Ha

+I built this project without libraries to be mindful that libraries require buy-in/agreement from the team and I wanted to showcase my raw React Typescript knowledge.
+I used Zest to write tests for unit testing.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I built this project without may libraries to keep in mind that libraries require buy-in from the team.
-I wanted to showcase my raw React Typescript skills.
-I used Zest to write tests for unit testing.

 ## Available Scripts